 Another niche market where the Company is offering its plasma torch, and where there is a high probability of on-going sales is in land-based waste destruction applications, and more specifically medical waste.
-The Company is currently in discussions for a small contract to provide plasma torches to destroy medical waste in Southeast Asia.
-If successful, this could usher in another interesting application of our plasma expertise to a rather large market with an unaddressed need.
+The Company signed a contract in August 2021 to supply two Air Plasma Torch systems to an existing client to be used in the destruction of such medical waste.